blbadger/blbadger.github.io/autoencoder-representation.md

 ![attention autoencoder]({{https://blbadger.github.io}}/deep-learning/dotprod_attention_only_copying.png)

 This appears to be mostly due to conditioning: it is very difficult to generate an accurate representation across a dot-product attention transformation without a residual connection.

+### Conclusion

+On this page we have seen that autoencoders learn to remove the noise introduced into their input representations via non-invertible transformations, and thus become effective denoising models without ever receiving explicit denoising training.
+The effect of this is that autoencoders may be used to generate images via a diffusion-like sampling process, and that one can observe the manifold learned by autoencoders is a similar way to that learned by generative adversarial networks.

+Does this mean that we should all start using autoencoders to generate images and stop using diffusion models or GANs?
+Probably not: when typical steps towards scaling up the process of autoencoder training (increasing the batch size, distributing to many GPUs, etc.) are taken, the images generated after the sampling process are not much better than when the relatively small compute used for this page (one RTX 3060 for 12 - 36 hours) is used.
+This means that these are not particularly efficient learning algorithms.